mapcode-foundation/mapcode-rest-service/README.md

        offset            : Return list from 'offset' (negative value start counting from end). count             : Return 'count' items at most.

+## Supporting JSON and XML Responses

+The REST API methods defined above obey the HTTP "Accept:" header.
+To retrieve JSON responses, use "Accept:application/json", to retrieve XML responses, use "Accept:application/xml".

+The default response type is **JSON**, if no "Accept:" header is specified.

+Alternatively, to retrieve **XML** responses if no "Accept:" header is specified, you can add "/xml" in the URL, directly after "/mapcode".

+So, the following methods are supported as well and return XML by default:

+    GET /mapcode/xml/version
+    GET /mapcode/xml/status
+    GET /mapcode/xml/codes
+    GET /mapcode/xml/coords
+    GET /mapcode/xml/territories
+    GET /mapcode/xml/alphabets

+We recommend to use the method without "/xml: and use the "Accept:" header to specify the response type, however.

 ## Build and Run: `mapcode-secret.properties` File